andrew/ultimate-awesome/README.md

 - [awesome-AIOps](https://github.com/OpsPAI/awesome-AIOps) - A curated list of awesome academic researches and industrial materials about Artificial Intelligence for IT Operations (AIOps).
 - [awesome-low-level-programming-languages](https://github.com/robertmuth/awesome-low-level-programming-languages) - A curated list of low level programming languages (i.e. suitable for OS and game programming).
 - [awesome-zama](https://github.com/zama-ai/awesome-zama) - A curated list of amazing Fully Homomorphic Encryption (FHE) resources created by the team at Zama.
-- [Awesome-Graph-Research-ICML2024](https://github.com/azminewasi/Awesome-Graph-Research-ICML2024) - All graph/GNN papers accepted at the International Conference on Machine Learning (ICML) 2024.
 - [awesome-odroid-go](https://github.com/chrisdiana/awesome-odroid-go) - 🕹 A collection of awesome ODROID-GO emulators, games & resources 👾.
 - [.github](https://github.com/italia/.github) - The organized list of awesome @italia projects.
 - [awesome-gnu-linux-gaming](https://github.com/LinuxCafeFederation/awesome-gnu-linux-gaming) - A curated list of awesome GNU/Linux tips & tricks, games, tools, and resources - Mirrored from: